rizwanranjha/CoderFolio/index.md

 ---
 layout: default
-title: "Welcome to Codexfolio - A Portfolio Theme for Jekyll"
+title: "Welcome to CoderFolio - A Portfolio Theme for Jekyll"
 permalink: /
 ---